 During an FMLA or NJFLA leave, health benefits shall continue to be provided by the employer for any leave which does not exceed twelve (12) weeks.
 For any leave which exceeds twelve (12) weeks, the employee must pay the Borough for the costs of the continuation of any health benefits.
-In addition, an employer's obligation to maintain health benefits stops if and when an employee informs the employer of an intent not to return to work at the end of the leave period, or if the employee fails to return to work when the leave entitlement is exhausted.
+In addition, an employer's obligation to maintain health benefits stops if and when an employee informs the employer of intent not to return to work at the end of the leave period, or if the employee fails to return to work when the leave entitlement is exhausted.

 Sick and vacation leave shall not accrue during a period of unpaid family medical leave.
 Paid holidays shall not be provided to employees on unpaid family medical leave.

-At the employee's option, paid leave which is otherwise available to the employee for such purposes (i.e., sick time, vacation days, etc.) may be substituted for unpaid leave.
-An employee's FMLA leave shall run concurrently with any other applicable leave used by the employee.
+At the employee's option, paid leave which is otherwise available to the employee for such purposes (i.e., sick time, vacation days, etc.)may be substituted for unpaid leave.
+An employee's FMLA leave shall run concurrently with any sick leave used by the employee, but paid vacation, personal leave, or compensatory time off shall not be counted against an employee's 12-week FMLA or FLA entitlement.